Leonard Raven-Hill: Life

-He was born in Bath and educated at Bristol Grammar School and the Devon county school.
-He studied art at the Lambeth School of Art and then in Paris under MM.
-Bougereau and Aimé Morot.
+He was born in Bath and educated at Bristol Grammar School and the Devon County School.
+He studied art at the Lambeth School of Art and then in Paris under William-Adolphe Bouguereau and Aimé Morot.
 He began to exhibit at the Salon in 1887 but moved back to London when he was appointed as the art editor of Pick-Me-Up.
 He also continued to work as a painter and exhibited at the Royal Academy in 1889.
 In 1893 he founded, with Arnold Golsworthy, the humorous and artistic monthly The Butterfly (1893–94, revived in 1899–1900) but began his most prominent association with a publication when his drawings appeared in Punch in December 1895.
 By 1901 he had joined the staff of Punch as the junior political cartoonist under Bernard Partridge.

 Unlike most of the cartoonists at Punch, he was fairly sympathetic to liberal causes such as women's suffrage, Old Age Pensions Act 1908 and National Insurance Act 1911.